-We talked to Jérôme Lapaire, Founder & CEO of Lapaire Glasses, about the eyewear industry, and he had the following to say:-
+Jérôme Lapaire, Founder & CEO of Lapaire Glasses tells us about the eyewear industry and the impact of Covid-19.

 First of all, how are you and your family doing in these COVID-19 times?